jgerrish/checksum-tapestry/README.md

 This crate can provide a good basis to build a test-driven checksum library, but it should not be considered authoritative.

+# Examples

+This crate also provides some examples showing how to use the checksums and different parameters of each.

+A visualization of the weaknesses of Adler-32 on short messages:

+$ cargo run --example adler32_output_space_use

 # References

 [crc_v3.txt](http://ross.net/crc/download/crc_v3.txt "A Painless Guide to CRC Error Detection Algorithms")